denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 The "work folder" given to pyaudisam through the `-w` option can be used in 2 ways:
 * as is, if the **`-n` flag option** is used : all the produced files will go in the given work folder, and may be some already present files (produced by a previous command with the same target work folder) will be used as input ; in this case, you may use a single folder, or a folder and sub-folder couple (like acdc19/preanlys),
-* if the `-n` flag option is not used, as the root folder for an automatically date and time stamped sub-folder created on the go for pyaudisam output at command run time ; the auto-generated date and time stamp is of the form '[0-9]{6}-[0-9]{6}' (regular expression syntax),
+* if the `-n` flag option is not used, as the root folder for an automatically date-and-time-stamped sub-folder created on the go for pyaudisam output at command run time ; the auto-generated date and time stamp is of the form '[0-9]{6}-[0-9]{6}' (regular expression syntax),
 * except when the work folder has itself this form `.+/.*[0-9]{6}-[0-9]{4,6}$`: in this case, it is used as is, just as if the `-n` flag option was present in the command line,
 * note: whatever happen, if `-u` is used, the work folder, and sub-folder if any, are automatically created if not there.

 So, repeated execution of pyaudisam commands using always the same work folder (`-w` option) **won't overwrite or mix-up** their output files, unless:
-* you use the `-n` flag option),
+* you use the `-n` flag option,
 * you use a date and time stamped work sub-folder.
-And then, when overwriting / mixing-up, if all is about the same analyses / samples, the results would be simply updated, just like the report ; but re-running analyses will also generate a new whole set of special sub-folders, the previous subset becoming then useless and abandonned ... but you can well cleanup things by removing them afterwards using their creation time as a selection criterium :-)
+And then, when overwriting / mixing-up, if all is about the same analyses / samples, the results would be simply updated, just like the report ; but re-running analyses will also generate a new whole set of special sub-folders, the previous subset becoming then useless and abandoned ... but you can well clean up things by removing them afterwards using their creation time as a selection criterium :-)

 Note that this last case is useful for generating reports from the analysis results produced by a previous command !